MicrosoftPremier/VstsExtensions/PostBuildCleanup/en-US/changeNotes.md

 # Post Build Cleanup - Change Notes

+#### 2.1.2
+- Fixed an issue with NodeJS module loading that prevented the task from running on Linux/Unix.

 #### 2.1.0
 - Added support for disabling NodeJS certificate check for the task.
 See [advanced settings](./overview.md#advanced) for more information.